Elastigirl: Reception

 Helen has been mostly well-received by reviewers of The Incredibles.
-Anthony Lane of The New Yorker called her "the best character in the best film that Pixar has yet made".
+Anthony Lane of The New Yorker called her its best character.
 Colin Low of Slant Magazine found the character to have the film's most interesting arc.
 In a review for The Spokesman-Review, Cheryl-Anne Millsap applauded Helen for gracefully balancing her roles as mother and superhero, embodying resilience and adaptability in ways that resonate with real women.
 Peter Bradshaw of The Guardian and Michael Boyle of /Film highlighted the downing of her jet as an engaging action sequence.
 Todd McCarthy of Variety and Jennifer Frey of The Washington Post were among critics who praised the animation, versatility, and in-universe applications of Helen's superpowers.
-Dana Stevens of Slate said she never tires of revisiting the film to rewatch "Elastigirl stretching to her full length", and Devin Faraci of CHUD.com anticipated her elasticity being far superior to Mister Fantastic's in Fantastic Four.
+Dana Stevens of Slate said she never tires of rewatching "Elastigirl stretching to her full length", and Devin Faraci of CHUD.com anticipated her elasticity being far superior to Mister Fantastic's in Fantastic Four.
 Helen's introductory interview, in which she expresses little interest in settling down and asserts her confidence as a female superhero, prompted commentary on her views regarding gender roles.
 Stuart Klawans of The Nation said Helen's willingness to trade her career for a house and children reinforces traditional gender stereotypes, despite uttering "one or two semi-feminist wisecracks".
 Meanwhile, Carla Meyer of the San Francisco Chronicle felt the film risks alienating female audiences by depicting Helen as a content homemaker instead of yearning for a superheroic career.
 She concluded that the character's eventual rediscovery of her confidence and ambition comes "almost, but not quite, too late".
-Collider reported that some critics accused the character of lacking substance until the film's third act.
+Collider reported that some critics found the character lacking a substantial role until the film's third act.
 At the 31st People's Choice Awards, Elastigirl was nominated for Favourite Animated Movie Star.